giumiglioli/giumiglioli/README.md

 About Me:
 - 🔭 I’m currently working on test case development and test case execution on Halliburton company.
 I am helping to build a Digital Twin on Santos Bay, Mero Field.
-- 🌱 I’m currently learning test automation, javascript.
+- 🌱 I’m currently learning test automation, javascript, test strategies at PGATS from Julio de Lima training

 <!--